Health Promotion Hub

 Implementation sites

-The website construction has taken place in Biloela, Queensland.
+The website construction has taken place in Biloela, Central Queensland HHS.
 However, being web based the service is extensive and far reaching which is ideal given the target audience is rural and remote communities.

 Aim